-Editor's note: By many requests, this story, which has run in the town newspapers (as well as here on Patch) in the past, is being published again at Halloween-time.
-Read on, and you'll know why we decided to publish it again.
+Editor's note: By many requests, this story, which has run in the town newspapers in the past, is being published again for the first time on Medfield Patch.

 It is perhaps the strangest and most horrifying story in all of Medfield history.

 The fact that these events unfolded on Halloween just adds to the intrigue.
 This very spooky story takes place here in Medfield back in the year 1802 and involves both the Mason and Allen families.